There are better ways to avoid wasting food

 • How to learn from and recover from setbacks

 As you can see, it is a robust, comprehensive and exhaustive curriculum.
-But the most important thing is not all that you know by the end of the year.
+But the most important thing is not all that you know by the time you complete it.
 It’s the opportunity to put these tools into practice, to get support when you fail, and to build a self-sustaining system.

 If you’re ready to dig in, dig deep, and finally become someone who weighs less, we can’t wait to work with you.